Jan 042012

 “The town of Renick was once called “Falling Spring” for the streams that issue from the hills nearby and flow into the Greenbrier River.” – West Virginia Writers’ Project.

 Renick was settled by William Renick and Captain Robert McClanahan in 1769.
 When the train still ran, it was a major agricultural trading center.
 In the early 1900s Renick was home to one of the first creameries in the area.
 Here they processed milk for the local farms even in the hardest of times, when there was no bridge and they had to ferry the milk across the Greenbrier River on a boat.
+In 2011 and 2012, the Traveling 219 project conducted several interviews in Renick and produced audio stories and pieces about the culture and history of the town.

 Driving there: